Contiki review: A tour company for travelers ages to 18 to 35

 • Wi-Fi: Most accommodations come with included Wi-Fi.
 Some buses have Wi-Fi (but it can be spotty, depending on where you are).

-• Getting There and Home: Flights before and after your tour.
+• Getting there and home: Flights before and after your tour are not included.
 You can book flights through Contiki, but it’s not included in the base price of the tour.

 • Insurance: Comprehensive insurance isn’t included in the cost of the tour, but it is required.
 You can purchase through Contiki or separately.

-• Visas, etc.: Depeding on where you’re gong, you may need a visa to allow you entry into another country (only some countries require visas) will be provided by Contiki if you will need one for your destination, but it’s up to you to apply and pay for the visa.
+• Visas, etc.: Depending on where you’re going, you may need a visa to allow you entry into another country (only some countries require visas).
+Contiki will alert you if one is needed for your destination, but it’s up to you to apply and pay for the visa.

-• Add-On Activities: If you see Free Time Add-On activities, those are the ones not included in the price of the tour.
+• Add-on activities: If you see Free Time Add-On activities on your itinerary, those are the ones not included in the price of the tour.
 You can book these at an additional cost.

-• Some Tips: Tips for the Trip Manager, Motorcoach Driver, and Local Guides are standard (and based on what you can afford) and generally paid at the end of the tour.
-Gratuities are a big part of the way these folks make their living, so it’s good to budget some funds to thanking them.
+• Some tips: Tips for the Trip Manager, motorcoach driver, and local guides are not included in the tour price, but they are standard (and based on what you can afford) and generally paid at the end of the tour.
+Gratuities are a big part of the way these folks make their living, so it’s good to budget some funds for thanking them.

 Unlike most tour travelers, Contiki travelers skew young.
 The company creates and operates tours specifically for travelers between the ages of 18 and 35.
 That means there are a lot of college students, recent grads, and people in their 20s and early 30s.